OntimizeWeb/docs/_o_components/00-overview.md

     this.validatorsNewPasswordArray.push(OValidators.patternValidator(/\d/, 'hasNumber'));
     // check whether the entered password has upper case letter this.validatorsNewPasswordArray.push(OValidators.patternValidator(/[A-Z]/, 'hasCapitalCase'));
-    // check whether the entered password has a special character this.validatorsNewPasswordArray.push(OValidators.patternValidator(/[a-z]/, 'hasSmallCase'));
+    // check whether the entered password has small case letter this.validatorsNewPasswordArray.push(OValidators.patternValidator(/[a-z]/, 'hasSmallCase'));
-    this.validatorsNewPasswordArray.push(OValidators.patternValidator(/[ `!@#$%^&*()_+\-=\[\]{};':"\\|,.<>\/?~]/, 'hasSpecialCharacters'));
+    // check whether the entered password has a special character this.validatorsNewPasswordArray.push(OValidators.patternValidator(/[ `!@#$%^&*()_+\-=\[\]{};':"\\|,.<>\/?~]/, 'hasSpecialCharacters'));
   }
 ...